MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configuring-Alternate-Login-ID.md

 ## Additional Details & Considerations

 -   The Alternate login ID feature is only available for federated environments with AD FS deployed.
 It is not supported in the following scenarios:
-	-   Non-routable domains (e.g. Contoso.local) that cannot be verified by Azure AD
+	-   Non-routable domains (e.g. Contoso.local) that cannot be verified by Azure AD.
 	-   Managed environments that do not have AD FS deployed.